How to keep your kids (and yourself) entertained at home

 22) Nature museum.
 Have the kids spend a few days collecting interesting things from nature and setting up a display.
 When their “museum” is ready let them give you a tour.

 23) Backyard campout.
 If you can’t go camping, make camping come to you!
-You can make this family activity as simple or detailed as you like, from just setting up a tent in the backyard, to making your own at-home summer camp.
+You can make this family activity as simple or detailed as you like, from just setting up a tent in the backyard, to throwing the best camping party for your kids.

 25) Map the stars.
 Star gazing is a family activity that’s probably as old as mankind.
 Help your kids learn to identify the constellations with print outs they can reference.
 If it grabs their interest, investing in an inexpensive telescope can provide hours of entertainment for years to come.